Skip to content

 Retrieve details of all Azure subscriptions accessible by the authenticated principal.

-Uses the Azure SubscriptionClient to list all subscriptions available to the current authentication context (DefaultAzureCredential).
+Uses the Azure SubscriptionClient if available, otherwise falls back to the ARM REST API.
 Returns detailed information including subscription ID, display name, tenant ID, and tags.

 Returns: